General Exam Inquiries

 - Will I be able to take notes during the exam?

-- Yes, candidates are permitted to have one piece of plain 8.5×11 paper and a pen/pencil during the exam.
-Should candidates choose to have a piece of note paper, it will be shown to the proctor as part of the security check and will again be shown to the proctor at the end of the exam.
-The proctor will then observe the candidates destroying the paper.
+- Yes, candidates are permitted to have a white board and marker (s) during the exam.
+Should candidates choose to take notes, the white board will be shown to the proctor as part of the security check and will again be shown to the proctor at the end of the exam, wiped clean.

 Written Exam - Choice of Testing Modality Inquiries